Jeff Jones (music industry executive)

-Jeff Jones is a music industry executive best known as the CEO of Apple Corps, the company founded by The Beatles.
+Jeff Jones is a music industry executive best known as the former CEO of Apple Corps, the company founded by The Beatles.
 Jones was formerly an executive vice president at Sony/BMG, where he managed Sony's recorded catalogs, including repackaging classic albums.

 At Apple Corps he has overseen Beatles projects such as the launch of TheBeatles.com, the release of the band's remastered catalog on CD, iTunes, and vinyl, the DVD and Blu-ray releases of Help!, Yellow Submarine and Magical Mystery Tour, The Beatles: Rock Band, and the Cirque du Soleil collaboration, including the Grammy-winning Love album.

 He also produced the compilations The Beatles in Mono and The Beatles Stereo Box Set, for which he won the 2011 Grammy Award for Best Historical Album.

 Early life, education

 Jeff Jones is a native of the Boston suburb of Arlington, Massachusetts.
-He started his career in music in the record department of the Harvard Coop and went on to hold various positions at CBS Records, Sony Music, MCA Universal Recordings and Polygram.
+He started his career in music in the record department of the Harvard Coop and went on to hold various positions at CBS Records, Sony Music, MCA Universal Recordings and PolyGram.